• Skip to main content

 I highly recommend roasting radishes and then dipping them in a creamy ranch dressing, ketchup, or your favorite salad dressing.
 Even if you're not a fan of raw radishes, you may be surprised at how different they taste when they're roasted.
 They taste very much like small roasted potatoes.

-Radishes are a root vegetable that come in a variety of colors, most often ruby red with green leaves at one end and the root at the other end.
-They’re crunchy and peppery when eaten raw, however roasting them removes that spicy flavor and leaves them slightly sweet and soft.
-They’re a great low-carb side dish or snack, and a good source of vitamin C.
+Radish is a root vegetable that come in a variety of colors, most often ruby red with green leaves at one end and the root at the other end. ย They're crunchy and peppery when eaten raw, however roasting them removes that spicy flavor and leaves them slightly sweet and soft.
+They're a great low-carb side dish or snack, and a good source of vitamin C.

 Roasting radishes